aethernet/balena-preload-test/readme.md

 - automate the retrieval of `apps.json` from the new fleet target state endpoint (when it's merged)
 - handle resin-data partition expension (wip)
 - find a good enough method to determine the size of the soon to be preloaded assets
-- retrieve file of interests (repositiories.json) from the image (wip)
 - refactor in typescript
 - automate tests